 - Mw.
 Nicky van de Lagemaat (student member)

-In case of important faculty matters consult the dean with the faculty council.
+In case of important faculty matters, consult the dean with the faculty council.
 The faculty council also acts as a co-decision body at the faculty level.
-The faculty council consists for 50% of students and 50% of employees of the ESSB.
+The faculty council consists of 50% of students and 50% of employees of the ESSB.

 The faculty has the following capacity groups, in which the academic personnel and the support and management staff is housed: